Traditions kentucky rifle

 3

 Is there anybody out there who restocked two piece stock with a one piece one.
-I don't know what I was thinking buying this piece of manure!
+I don't know what I was thinking buying this piece of crap!
 But I am in now and just want to try and salvage project.

 Is there anybody out there who restocked two piece stock with a one piece one.
-I don't know what I was thinking buying this piece of manure!
+I don't know what I was thinking buying this piece of crap!
 But I am in now and just want to try and salvage project.

 What's wrong with the original 2 piece stock ?